ifxdb/PythonIfxDB/LocalBuildLinux.md

 $ sudo ./configure --enable-unicode=ucs4
 $ sudo make

+# /work/dev/Python to be added to the path
 # install is not needed for driver build thouhg
 # $ sudo altinstall
 ```
 #### Build Informix Python driver